frederic-perez/AmE-dictionary/data/idioms.md

 __cross that bridge later__ To deal with a problem, issue, or situation at another point in time.
 It is recommended especially when the issue is not problematic at the moment.
 __cross that bridge when one comes to it__ :two: To delay dealing with a problem until it happens.
 __crowd out__
-__crown jewel__ :three::hammer: _A NYC crown jewel of museums._
+__crown jewel__ :four: __2__ An asset or possession prized as being the best of a group of similar things. _This vintage 1965 Corvette Stingray is the crown jewel of my car collection._ _A NYC crown jewel of museums._
+__crummy__ __1__ Bad or unpleasant. _I’m feeling pretty crummy—I hope I’m not coming down with something._ __2__ Of poor quality. _Darn it, my crummy suitcase fell apart as I was trying to pack it._
 __crunchy-granola__
-__crush it__ To succeed at something in a particularly impressive way.
+__crush it__ :two: To succeed at something in a particularly impressive way.
 Often used in the past tense. _Her presentation for the CEO went really well.
 She totally crushed it!_
 __crushing blow__ :two: A major defeat or setback that is devastating to the goals of a person, group, or organization. _The team’s loss last Sunday was a crushing blow to their chances for a championship._
 __crutch__ __1__ _n_ A car.
 (Streets.) _That’s one fine crutch you got here, Bud._ __2__ _n_ A device to hold a marijuana cigarette butt. _Here’s a crutch so you can finish your smoke._
 __crux of the matter__ _She saw the crux of the matter in seconds._